DangerCove/dangercove.com/privacy.markdown

 Please refer to the Paddle privacy statement for more information: <a href="https://paddle.com/privacy/">https://paddle.com/privacy/</a>.

+### App Store

+Sales through the Mac App Store, or iOS App Store are processed by <a href="https://apple.com">Apple</a>.
+They provide the following services for Danger Cove products:

+- Apple hosts the shopping cart of our license key activated products.
+- Apple handles all purchase related emails.
+- Apple handles all information required to facilitate the sale including:
+- Creditcard details.
+- Personal contact information.
+- Shipping address.

+Please refer to the Apple App Store privacy statement for more information: <a href="https://www.apple.com/legal/privacy/en-ww/">https://www.apple.com/legal/privacy/en-ww/</a>.

 ### DevMate

 We sometimes release apps outside of the various App Stores through DevMate.
 They provide the following services for Danger Cove products: